VegiS/testing-microservices/README.md

 #### Performing a complex change

-Lets consider the worst caase scenario: A change in the requirements of D that actually effects all services except C.
+Lets consider the worst case scenario: A change in the requirements of D that actually effects all services except C.

 ![Changes in D](doc/system-D.png)